Skip to main content

 Graphic featuring genetic sequencing results.

-Through this Computing, Analytics, and Modeling Community Science Campaign, EMSL is partnering with invited research community members to develop high-quality genome-scale models that accelerate microbial strain optimization by delivering testable hypotheses for metabolic engineering of the strains.
-Using the models to optimize the strains, researchers can improve production processes and reduce costs by improving industrial metrics such as productivity rates, yields of bioproducts, and recovery rates of CMMs.
+Through this Computing, Analytics, and Modeling Community Science Campaign, EMSL is partnering with invited research community members to develop high-quality genome-scale models that accelerate microbial strain optimization by delivering testable hypotheses for the metabolic engineering of the strains.
+Using the models to optimize the strains, researchers can enhance production processes and reduce costs by improving industrial metrics such as productivity rates, yields of bioproducts, and recovery rates of CMMs.

 By participating in this campaign, you will: